What is a urinalysis?

 There are three main ways to collect urine in cats and dogs.

-Cystocentesis.
+- Cystocentesis.
 A sterile needle and syringe are used to collect urine from the bladder.
 The needle is passed through the abdominal wall into a full bladder and urine is withdrawn directly into the sterile syringe.
-The advantage of cystocentesis is that the urine is not contaminated by miscellaneous debris from the lower urinary passage.
+The advantage of a cystocentesis is the urine is not contaminated by miscellaneous debris from the lower urinary passage.
 This type of sample is ideal for assessing the bladder and kidneys and for detecting bacterial infection.
-The disadvantages of cystocentesis are that the method is slightly more invasive than other methods, is useful only if the pet’s bladder is full, and it is difficult to do in patients that are uncooperative.
+The disadvantages of cystocentesis are the method is more invasive than other methods, the bladder has to be relatively full, uncooperative patients may not lay still for the collection.
+An ultrasound may be used to accurately locate and sample the urine from the bladder, especially in larger or obese patients.

-Catheterization.
+- Catheterization.
 A very narrow sterile catheter is passed up the lower urinary passage (called the urethra) into the bladder.
 A sterile syringe is attached to the catheter and urine is withdrawn from the bladder into the syringe.
 The technique is less invasive than cystocentesis and is a good option when a voluntary sample is not available, especially in male dogs.
-Catheterization causes mild irritation to the urethra, and may carry bacteria from the urethra into the bladder.
+Catheterization causes mild irritation to the urethra and may carry bacteria from the urethra into the bladder.
+Female dogs and male and female cats will require sedation.

-Mid-stream free flow.
+- Mid-stream free flow.
 Urine is voided voluntarily by pet in the usual way and a sample is collected into a sterile container as the pet urinates.
-Ideally, the sample is collected mid-stream, meaning partway through urination.
+Ideally, the sample is collected mid-stream (partway through urination).
 This type of sample is often called a “free flow” or “free catch” sample.
-The advantages of this method are that it is completely non-invasive, and the pet owner can collect the urine sample at home.
-The disadvantages are that it may be difficult to collect a sample in mid-stream from some pets, and the urine is more likely to be contaminated by miscellaneous debris from the urethra or the environment.
+The advantages of this method are it is non-invasive, and the pet owner can collect the urine sample at home.
+The disadvantages are it may be difficult to collect a sample mid-stream from some pets, and the urine is more likely to be contaminated by miscellaneous debris from the urethra or the environment.

 How is a urinalysis performed?